History History

 Ottoman period: Islam and pragmatism

-The history of Ottoman Greece is not the same according to the territories.
-Thrace is conquered from 1347 and massively Islamized.
-On the other hand, the Cyclades remained Venetian for a long time and were never really occupied by the Ottomans.
-Tinos is herself captured only in 1715.
-Corfu was never Ottoman, remaining Venetian until its annexation by France in 1797.
-The case of Crete is more complex: the Ottomans seized the island two centuries after Constantinople, in 1646, settling there many Turkish settlers.
-Thus, the Muslims represented half of the Cretan population until they were expelled from the island in 1923.
-As for present-day Turkey, it will retain important Greek communities in Trebizond, Smyrna and Constantinople.
+The history of Ottoman Greece varies from one territory to another.
+Thrace was conquered from 1347 and massively Islamized.
+The Cyclades, on the other hand, remained Venetian for a long time and were never really occupied by the Ottomans.
+Tinos itself was not captured until 1715.
+Corfu, for its part, was never Ottoman, remaining Venetian until its annexation by France in 1797.
+The case of Crete is more complex: the Ottomans seized the island two centuries after Constantinople, in 1646, settling many Turkish colonists.
+As a result, Muslims accounted for half of the Cretan population until they were driven off the island in 1923.
+As for present-day Turkey, it retained large Greek communities in Trebizond, Smyrna and Constantinople.
 Pragmatically, the Ottomans showed religious tolerance.
-Although they encouraged conversions to Islam by means of tax incentives, on the whole they allowed the "infidels" to practise their religion.
+While they encouraged conversions to Islam through tax incentives, they generally allowed "infidels" to practice their religion.
 In 1492, Sultan Bajazet II took under his protection the Jews expelled from Spain and Portugal.
-This decision was primarily a response to the need to repopulate the cities taken during the conquest.
-Thus, for four centuries, Thessaloniki became the largest city with a Jewish majority in Europe.
-In the same practical spirit, the Patriarch of Constantinople was entrusted with the responsibility for all Christians in the Balkans, whether Greek or Slavic, Orthodox or Catholic.
-The aim is to relieve the pashas (governors) of the burden of collecting community taxes.
-The favouritism enjoyed by the Greek Church also results in the almost invulnerability of monasteries, especially those on Mount Athos.
-There, monks keep alive the memory of the Byzantine Empire, maintain a language and age-old traditions, and then become the spearhead of resistance.
+This decision was prompted by the need to repopulate the cities taken during the conquest.
+For four centuries, Thessalonica became the largest city in Europe with a Jewish majority.
+In the same practical spirit, the Patriarch of Constantinople was given responsibility for all Christians in the Balkans, whether Greek or Slavic, Orthodox or Catholic.
+The aim was to relieve the pashas (governors) of community tax collection.
+The favoritism enjoyed by the Greek Church was also reflected in the virtual invulnerability of monasteries, particularly those on Mount Athos.
+There, monks kept alive the memory of the Byzantine Empire, nurtured a language and age-old traditions, and spearheaded the resistance.

 1821-1829